-'''

-AReg: @addressRegister;

-...

-employee1.adr[]->AReg.insert; employee2.adr[]->AReg.insert;

-company1.adr[]->AReg.insert; company2.adr[]->AReg.insert;

-AReg.scan(# do current.print #)

-'''
+Areg: @ AddressRegister;

+employee1.adr[] Areg.insert; employee2.adr[] Areg.insert; company1.adr[] Areg.insert; company2.adr[] Areg.insert; Areg.scan(#do thisAddress.print #)

-The AReg register will contain address objects which are part of either employee objects or company objects.
+The Areg register will contain Address objects which are part of either Employee objects or Company objects.
 For the purpose of the register this does not matter.
-When the print procedure of one of these address objects is invoked it will call the print procedure associated with either employee or company.
-The scanning of the AReg register is an example of invoking thereint pattern.
+When the print procedure of one of these Address objects is invoked it will call the print procedure associated with either Employee or Company.
+The scanning of the Areg register is an example of invoking the print pattern.

 The example shows that in BETA inheritance from part-objects may be used as an alternative to inheritance from superpatterns.
 The choice in a given situation depends of course on the actual concepts and phenomena to be modeled.
-In the above example it seems reasonable to model the address as a part instead of defining employee and company as specializations ofaddress.
+In the above example it seems reasonable to model the address as a part instead of defining Employee and Company as specializations of Address.

-In general it is possible to specify multiple inheritance from part-objects since it is possible to have several part-objects like the address object above.
+In general it is possible to specify multiple inheritance from part-objects since it is possible to have several part-objects like the Address object above.
 This form of multiple inheritance provides most of the functionality of multiple inheritance from C++ and Eiffel.
 It is simpler since the programmer must be explicit about the combination of virtual operations.
 It does, however, not handle so-called overlapping superclasses.
 The programmer must also explicitly redefine the attributes of the component classes.
 This may be tedious if there is a large number of attributes.
-However, a renaming mechanism for making this easier has been proposed for BETA, but it is not yet implemented in the Mjølner System.
+However, a renaming mechanism for making this easier has been proposed.
 Multiple inheritance from part-objects should be used when there is a part-of relationship between the components and the compound.
 This also covers situations where implementations are inherited.
-It should not be used as a replacement for multiplepecialization hierarchies.
+It should not be used as a replacement for multiple specialization hierarchies.
+A more detailed discussion of using part-objects for inheritance may be found in [MM92].

-A common example of using multiple inheritance is modeling windows with titles and borders.
-This may be modeled using block-structure.
+In [Øst90] it is shown how a common example of using multiple inheritance for modeling windows with titles and borders may be handled using block structure.
 Since a window may have a title, a border or both, the following class hierarchy using multiple inheritance is often used:

-In BETA this can be described using nested patterns:
+In [Øst90] it is shown how such windows may be described using nested patterns:

-'''

-window:

-(# title: (# ... #);

-border: (# ... #);
+Window: (# Title: (# ... #); Border: (# ... #); ...

-...

-#);

-aWindow: @window(# T: @title; B: @border #)
+#); aWindow: @ Window(# T: @Title; B: @Border #)

-'''

 The descriptions for title and border are made using nested patterns.
 For a given window, like aWindow, a title object and a border object may be instantiated.
-If e.g. two titles are needed, two instances of title are made.
+If e.g. two titles are needed, two instances of Title are made.
+For details see [Øst90].
 This example illustrates another situation where multiple inheritance may be avoided.